Big wave surfing

 Big wave surfing is a discipline within surfing in which surfers paddle into, or are towed into, waves that are at least 20 feet (6.2 m) high, on surf boards known as "guns" or towboards.
 The size of the board needed to successfully surf these waves varies by the size of the wave, as well as the technique the surfer uses to reach it.
 A larger, longer board enables a rider to paddle fast enough to catch the wave and has the advantage of being more stable, but it also limits maneuverability and surfing speed.

 In 1992, big wave surfers such as Buzzy Kerbox, Laird Hamilton and Darrick Doerner introduced a cross-over variation called tow-in surfing.
 While many riders still participate in both activities, they remain very distinct.
 Tow-in surfing involves being towed in to big waves by jet ski, creating the speed needed to successfully ride them.
-Tow-in surfing also revolutionized board size, allowing surfers to trade in their unwieldy 12 ft. boards in favor of light, 7 ft boards that enabled more speed and easier maneuvrability in waves over 30 ft (10 m).
+Tow-in surfing also revolutionized board size, allowing surfers to trade in their unwieldy 12 ft. boards in favor of light, 7 ft boards that enabled more speed and easier maneuverability in waves over 30 ft (10 m).
 By the end of the 1990s, tow-in surfing meant that surfers could ride waves exceeding 50 ft (15 m).